plaut/plaut.github.io/fisheye_tutorial/index.md

 ## 2D Object Detection
 In 2D object detection, a neural network receives an image as input, and it outputs 2D bounding boxes, often parametrized as \$\\left(u_{left},v_{top},u_{right},v_{bottom}\\right)\$ and the class (e.g., car, bicycle, pedestrian).

-Convolutional neural networks (CNN) have a translation invariance property: if the image size is, say, \$1000\\times1000\$, and the convolution kernel size is \$3\times3\$, and the stride is 1, then the output of the convolution layer is features of the same spatial size \$1000\\times1000\$ where each feature has a receptive field of \$3\times3\$ with respect to the input.
+Convolutional neural networks (CNNs) have a translation invariance property: if the image size is, say, \$1000\\times1000\$, and the convolution kernel size is \$3\times3\$, and the stride is 1, then the output of the convolution layer is features of the same spatial size \$1000\\times1000\$ where each feature has a receptive field of \$3\times3\$ with respect to the input.
 Each feature has no access to its spatial coordinate, i.e., it does not “know” where it is in the image.
 As the network becomes deeper and the feature channels become spatially smaller due to strided convolutions or max-pooling, the receptive field becomes larger, but maintains the translation invariance property.
 This translation invariance is a prior that provides an inductive bias and plays a significant role in the incredible success of deep learning for computer vision.
 A car on the left side of the image activates features the same way, using the same network weights, as a car on the right side of the image.
 The CNN only needs to learn to recognize something that looks like a car, no matter where it is in the image.

-The translation-invariance property means that we cannot input an image into a CNN and use network output channels directly as the coordinates of the bounding boxes.
-Each channel is only a heatmap that activates when it recognizes patterns that look like boundaries of an object, but there is no information about the spatial coordinates in the values of the features themselves.
+The translation invariance property means that we cannot input an image into a CNN and use network output channels directly as the coordinates of the bounding boxes.
+Each feature channel is only a heatmap that activates when it recognizes patterns that look like boundaries of an object, but there is no information about the spatial coordinates in the values of the features themselves.
 Instead, we must search for a feature whose activation is above a certain threshold, or is a local maximum, and then read its spatial coordinates.

 When an image is undistorted and obeys the pinhole camera model, it exhibits a translation invariance which is compatible with the translation invariance of CNNs.
 If an object facing the camera moves to the left, right, up, or down, it looks the same in an undistorted image, whereas in a distorted image it appears not only shifted but also deformed depending on where it is in the image.